 If you want to take a backup from your media files (pictures, videos, etc.) as well, you need to head to the “export media library” section and download them.

-Once you have the images, you can use a photo editing software like Instasize to edit your images and use them on other occasions.
+Once you have the images, you can use a photo editing software like Instasize or other free tools to edit your images and use them on other occasions.

 After taking a backup from your website and making sure it’s stored in a safe place, you can delete your blog easily.